comments-ink/dci-project-stories/README.md

 ## 2. Run in Docker

-To run the project with Docker, create a `.docker_env` file with the following vars:
+To run the project with Docker, create a `.env_docker` file with the following vars:

     PRODUCTION=1
     SECRET_KEY="k!5lw18q1#8#&_7k=ew!k_=p%4a@)($c0b8mp_yxbvw@weng$@"